 • court proceedings or personal insolvency, and information about serious credit infringements.

-Information about an individual’s repayment history and consumer credit liability could not be disclosed under the credit-reporting regime as it existed prior to 12 March 2014.
-Credit providers may disclose to credit-reporting bodies repayment history information relating to payments an individual has made or missed since 12 December 2012.
+Information about an individual’s repayment history and consumer credit liability could not be disclosed under the credit-reporting regime as it existed before 12 March 2014.
+Credit providers may disclose to credit-reporting bodies an individual’s repayment history since 12 December 2012.

 Information about an individual’s repayment history can be quite detailed: it can include whether an individual has met monthly payments, including the day on which a payment was due and the day on which it was paid.
 A credit provider is permitted to disclose (and receive from a credit-reporting body or another credit provider) repayment history information only if the credit provider holds an Australian credit licence under the National Consumer Credit Protection Act 2009 (Cth).